Felix6464/ML_Climate_Science_Research_Project/README.md

 - **Raw Data**: The `raw_data` folder contains the CESM2 piControl data for sea surface height and sea surface temperature, as well as the sea-land mask.
 Put the raw data here for consequently loading it

 - **Final Models Trained**: The `final_models_trained` folder contains trained PyTorch models used for evaluation.
-Model names are represented by randomly generated integers for identification.
+Model names are represented by randomly generated integers for identification aswell as "np" (numpy) or "xr" (xarray) to identify on which type of data it was trained

 - **Synthetic Data**: The `synthetic_data/data` folder contains files for generating synthetic data based on the CESM2 piControl data, as well as the final multidimensional NumPy data used for training.
   - `checking_timeseries.ipynb` - checks shape of timeseries of data and compares it to piControl data
   - `lim_data_generation.py` - generates synthetic data by integration of the LIM using the euler method and save the new data to the `data` folder
-  - `testing_lim_integration.ipynb` - verifys the integration of the LIM and plots the resulting time series
+  - `testing_lim_integration.ipynb` - verifys the integration of the LIM for stationarity and plots the resulting time series

 - **Training**: The following scripts contain scripts for training various models using synthetic data.
 These include: